iamnielsjanssen/slice-based/README.md

 ## Installation

-Download the zipped code and extract on your compùter.
-The script runs in R and requires the oro.nifti package.
+Download the zipped code and extract on your computer.

+Open the script [`subj23_script.R`](scripts/subj23_script.R) in Rstudio.
+Ensure the